Hans Hamilton: Personal life

-He married Anne Mitchell and had five children.
 He died just before Christmas 1822, "of a most painful and tedious illness".

+Descendants

-His son James Hans Hamilton and grandson Ion Trant Hamilton also represented County Dublin in Parliament.
+Through his son James, he was a grandfather of Ion Trant Hamilton (1839–1898), who also represented County Dublin in Parliament.
 The latter was raised to the peerage as Baron HolmPatrick in 1897.
 It was said that a peerage had been his grandfather's dearest wish, but his efforts to obtain one were unsuccessful; he also lobbied hard for the advancement of his relatives.